Q: What are the key terms of the furlough scheme between November 2020 and September 2021?

 - Employers can make claims in anticipation of an imminent payroll run, at the point they run their payroll or after they have run their payroll.

 Employers need to plan ahead to avoid missing deadlines to reclaim the government contribution.
-Grant payments are anticipated six working days after the first claims.
+Grant payments should arrive six working days after the claim.